The Attleboro Police Department is led by Chief Kyle P. Heagney.

-This staff is made up of 71 Officers (Including 1 Chief, 2 Captains, 5 Lieutenants, 7 Sergeants and 56 Officers).
+This sworn staff is comprised of 1 Chief of Police, 2 Captains, 5 Lieutenants, 8 Sergeants and 63 Officers.

-The organization is supported by 14 E911 Dispatchers.
+The organization is supported by 17 E911 Dispatchers (9 Full-time).

 (Click on a division to learn more)

-Administrative DivisionThe Administrative Division is responsible for Budget, Payroll, Accounts Payable, Equipment Procurement, Grants, Uniform Crime Reporting, Training, and Detail Officer Assignments.
+Administrative DivisionThe Administrative Division is responsible for Budget, Payroll, Accounts Payable, Payroll, Equipment Procurement, Grants, Training, and Detail Officer Assignments.

 Service DivisionThe Service Division supervises special units and logistics; such as Traffic Unit, School Resource Officers, Dispatch Communications, Firearm Licensing, Special Permits and Events, Juvenile Officer, Vehicle Fleet, School Crossing Guards, Auxiliary Police Unit, Records, and Facility Maintenance.